Part 1: UI Layout and Customizing

 Exercise

-Try running the following code below and change the bg and fg variables, as well as primary and maybe even the font.
+Try running the following code below and change the background and foreground variables, as well as primary and maybe even the font.
 Cut and paste your bs_theme_update() code into the Slack to share your creation.

 library(bslib)